 PAPER ANGELS by Genny Lim, directed by David Hsieh

 PAPER ANGELS offers an intimate portrait of the immigrant experience, revealing the universal desires and haunting realities of those coming to America.
+All performances will be followed by brief post-play discussions to connect the events explored in the play from 1915 with those happening today in 2015.

 At Center House Theatre as part of the 2016 Seattle Fringe Festival